-Our team has all the knowledge and experience to help you with the three main phases of the conveyancing journey.
+We have the expertise and up-to-date knowledge you need to guide you through the three main phases of the conveyancing journey.

 Before you sign on the dotted line, we recommend you get a review of your contract of sale.
-Sellers and agents have their own interests in mind, so let us step in and negotiate your best interests.
-We’ll make sure everything is in order.
+Sellers and agents have their own interests in mind, so it’s important to have specialised conveyancing experts negotiate your best interests.

-Our lawyers can guide you through the terms of the contract and can give you advice on any special conditions, which means no nasty surprises (like finding out that the previous owner is going to take all the light fixtures with them when they go!).
+Our lawyers will make sure everything is in order, guide you through the terms of the contract and can give you written advice on any special conditions, which means no nasty surprises (like finding out that the previous owner is going to take all the light fixtures with them when they go!).

 When you buy a property, it means you accept it in its current condition.
 This includes any defects you may not have seen when you first visited the property.
-So to help you be sure you’re buying the right property we recommend getting a building and pest inspection.
-This will provide a full picture of the property before committing to the purchase.
+So, to help you make an informed decision before you buy property, we recommend getting a building and pest inspection from qualified inspectors.
+This provides a full picture of the property before committing to the purchase.

 To know the full story about the property you want to buy, you’ll need searches.
-The most important reason you’ll want searches done is because they can uncover any outstanding debt attached to the property which could be passed onto you to pay for.
+The most important reason you’ll want searches done is because they can uncover any outstanding debt attached to the property – debt that could be passed on to you.

 Searches are also checks with local councils and authorities about the zoning of the building, body corporate or strata information, title and heritage listings, outstanding bills, copies of the property plans and any major construction projects (like a highway being built nearby).

-As part of this process they’ll also make sure the title is transferred into your name correctly so you’re the official new owner.
+As part of this process, we’ll also make sure the title is transferred into your name correctly, so you’re the official (and legal) new owner.

 Settlement is where everything comes together.
-There is quite a lot of paperwork to file, a lot of money changing hands, and several people to be kept in the loop (such as the real estate agent, the seller’s conveyancer, the banks).
+There is quite a lot of paperwork to file, a lot of money changing hands, and several people to be kept in the loop (such as the real estate agent, the seller’s conveyancer, and the relevant financial institutions).

-To summarise, conveyancing isn’t just something that happens in the background when you buy a property, it’s what makes buying your property possible!
-From a contract review, to searches, and reaching settlement – conveyancing is the essential behind-the-scenes work.
+Conveyancing isn’t just something that happens in the background when you buy a property – it’s the critical legal process that makes buying a property possible!
+From a contract review, to searches, and reaching settlement – professional conveyancing takes care of all the essential behind-the-scenes work.

-Which is why you need the right people by your side to complete the purchase correctly and legally.
-Conveyancing.com.au is here to guide you through that vital work and answer any questions you may have.
+To complete your property purchase correctly and legally, having experienced conveyancing specialists by your side matters.
+Conveyancing.com.au is here to guide you through buying a property – every step of the way – and our team can answer any questions you may have.
 We’re here to help and make the process as easy as possible.

 This article is provided for general information purposes only.
 Its content is current at the date of publication.
 It is not legal advice and is not tailored to meet your individual needs.
 You should obtain specialist advice based on your specific circumstances before taking any action concerning the matters discussed in this article.